Eagle release draws large crowd despite the cold

-HUNTERTOWN — A crowd of more than 300 braved more than 30 minutes standing around in bone-chilling cold temperatures Wednesday afternoon in Huntertown, bracing against an unrelenting icy northwest wind, just to watch a once-injured and now-recovered bald eagle being released back into the wild.
+HUNTERTOWN — A crowd of more than 300 braved more than 30 minutes standing around bone-chilling cold temperatures Dec.
+18 in Huntertown, bracing against an unrelenting icy northwest wind, just to watch a once injured and now recovered bald eagle being released back into the wild.

 Once free, the eagle flew about 20 feet along the line of onlookers before finding the wind and turning about 120 degrees to vanish in the distance.
 The entire release lasted less than 5 seconds, but drew a huge “ahhh” followed by a loud cheer as the bird flew away.